November 12-14, 2024 — 8.43 Release Notes

 Attention

-For updates to these release notes, see Release notes change log.
+The release has completed.
+For differences between the in-advance and final versions of these release notes, see Release notes change log.

 New features